 It is an occasion of both sadness and celebration.
-Sadness because it is the first such lecture since the muchmourned death of Sultan Azlan Shah in April this year, but at the same time an opportunity for celebration of his great achievements in so many fields.
+Sadness because it is the first such lecture since the much-mourned death of the Sultan in April this year, but at the same time an opportunity for celebration of his great achievements in so many fields.
 Since I was not fortunate to know him personally, I thought it appropriate to seek the assistance of someone who has known the Sultan and his family for many years, and has been a strong supporter of these lectures, that is Lord Woolf (our former Chief Justice).
 I bring this message from him: